demetriospogkas/US-Choropleth-Command-Line/README.md

 2. A column with values you will generate the color-coding of the geometry shapes on.

 In order to generate your map, customize its styles, and choose between different export options, you can use the optional arguments/flags below.
 Some arguments are required for generating the map (for example, the columns you are merging on, or the column you are color-coding on), and if you don't pass them in your script run, you will be prompted to input them later on (see instructions below).

+Your generated maps are saved in the `outputs` directory.

 #### Positional arguments